top of page

 Samsung 870 EVO 2TB SSD

 This drive serves as the primary recording medium inside the Atomos caddy.
-Its capacity and reliability make it well suited to long 4K clips and extended recording sessions.
-The SSD is currently on order and will complete the recording side of the kit once it arrives.
+Its capacity and reliability make it well suited to extended 4K recording sessions.

 Angelbird USB-C to SATA Adapter